OrientMantis24/Project-Film-Library/README.md

 -exception thrown when "ENTER" pressed

 #IN THE FUTURE
--pulling movie information from a website(?) //Need halp with PHP
+-pulling movie information from a website(?)